DEVSENSE/phptools-docs/docs/vs/Installation/index.md

 - Administrator access is always required.
 Since version 1.16, PHP Tools is directly installed for all users.

 - Microsoft Visual Studio must be previously installed on your system, in order to be able to install PHP Tools.
 All editions of Visual Studio are supported except the Express ones.
-Instead of the free Express edition, you can download the free [Visual Studio Community Edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).
+You can download the free [Visual Studio Community Edition](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).

 - To finish PHP Tools installation, close and restart Visual Studio.